Pablo Carreño Busta: 2022: ATP Cup and home finalist, Maiden Masters title

 Carreño Busta began his 2022 season representing Spain at the ATP Cup.
 He went undefeated in singles in the group stage, recording victories over Alejandro Tabilo of Chile, Viktor Durasovic of Norway, and Filip Krajinović of Serbia, as Spain advanced to the semifinals.
 In the semifinals against Poland, Carreño Busta defeated Jan Zieliński to help Spain advance to the finals.

 At the Barcelona Open, he defeated second seed Casper Ruud in the quarterfinals after saving three match points, following another three setter win in the round of 16 against Lorenzo Sonego in the same day.
 Then, Carreño Busta beat Diego Schwartzman in straight sets, after the match was suspended early in the first set and moved to the next day for his first all Spanish final in Barcelona against Carlos Alcaraz.
 He lost in the final in straight sets against Alcaraz.

-He lost in the first round in the French Open and at Wimbledon to Gilles Simon in five sets and to Dusan Lajovic via retirement, respectively.
+He lost in the first round in the French Open and at Wimbledon to Gilles Simon in five sets and to Dušan Lajović via retirement, respectively.

-At the Swedish Open in Bastad, he reached the semifinals defeating Diego Schwartzman in straight sets conceding only one game in the entire match.
+At the Swedish Open in Båstad, he reached the semifinals defeating Diego Schwartzman in straight sets conceding only one game in the entire match.
 He fell to the eventual champion Francisco Cerundolo.

 At the Canadian Open, he reached the quarterfinals at this Masters for the first time, defeating 11th seed Matteo Berrettini, Holger Rune and seventh seed Jannik Sinner.
 Next he reached his third semifinal at a Masters level defeating Jack Draper.
 In the semifinals, he defeated Briton Dan Evans to advance to his first career Masters 1000 final.
 He played eighth seed Hubert Hurkacz in the final and won the title to become the first unseeded player to win this event in 20 years since Guillermo Cañas in 2002 and the first player ranked outside the Top 20 since a No. 43-ranked Andrei Pavel the year before in 2001.

 At the US Open, Carreño Busta reached the fourth round after defeating Dominic Thiem, Alexander Bublik, and Alex de Minaur.
 In the fourth round, he lost to Karen Khachanov in a five set match lasting more than 3 hours.
-He also reached the round of 16 at the 2022 Rolex Paris Masters where he lost to Tommy Paul (tennis).
+He also reached the round of 16 at the 2022 Rolex Paris Masters where he lost to Tommy Paul.